bachhoan88/permissionsx/README.md

                 .build());
 ```

-Optionally, for a finer control, you can have your `Activity` / `Fragment` implement
+Optionally, for a finer control, you can have your `Activity` / `Fragment` / `androidx.fragment.app.Fragment` implement
 the `PermissionCallbacks` interface.

 ```java